OENOLOGY 7046WT - Fermentation Technology

 Assessment Task Task Type Due Weighting Hurdle?
 Learning Outcome White winemaking proposal Formative

 0% No 1,3 Sensory Practical Skills Formative and Summative Week 4 5% No 2,4 Reflective diary, winemaking and analysis records Formative and Summative Week 7 & 12 30% No 2,4,5 Final presentation including wine outcomes Formative and Summative Week 12 15% No 3,4,5 Wine Style Analysis Summative Week 9 10% No 6 Final Exam Summative Exam Period 40% No 3,4,5

 Assessment Related RequirementsTo successfully complete the course the student must demonstrate attendance at all practical sessions shown in the practical program.

 White winemaking proposal – group work.
 The first part is a presentation to be made as a group in week 2.
-You will be advised on the feasibility of your proposed wine, and expected to take into account suggestions offered by the academic staff when preparing your written proposal.
-The second part of this assessment item is the written proposal to be handed in at the end of your presentation.
-This group written conclusion of 1000 words will detail the intentions for your juice.
+You will be given feedback on the feasibility of your proposed wine, with suggestions offered by the academic staff to enhance your winemaking project.
+This formative feedback will include improvements related to your presentation, to support the final presentation.

 Marks will be allocated for this Assignment in the following way: (i).
 Up to 2.5 for your individual contribution to the group presentation, principally based on the evidence of an understanding of the outcomes achieved for your chosen wine style. (ii).
 Up to 5 for the overall quality of the group presentation, including a detailed understanding of the winemaking choices selected to achieve the desired outcome, and demonstrated awareness of alternatives and potential solutions to any difficulties that were experienced. (iii).
 Up to 2.5 for the class evaluation of your wine, based on the final wine quality and its proximity, or otherwise, to the style originally selected.